Wouter-VDP/ProtoTyping/README.md

 Module to store the CRThit info in data and MC

 ## job
-Contains filelists of differenc samples and fcl file to run over them.
-The fcl file combine the thow analysers (CosmicStudies and CRTstudies) in one project.
+Contains filelists of different samples and fcl file to run over them.
+The fcl file combine the two analysers (CosmicStudies and CRTstudies) in one project.
 A set of xml files to run over MC and BNB extrenal are provided.